DoD and VA Appeals

 Once you have received your rating decision from the BVA, you can submit an appeal to the US Court of Appeals for Veterans Claims.
 Appealing to this court is taking legal action against the Secretary of Veterans Affairs.
 This is the highest level of appeals within the VA.

 Note: You CANNOT appeal to this level if there is any NEW evidence to be considered.
-If you have new evidence, then you need to go back to your local VA and submit it for consideration.
+If you have new evidence, then you need to submit it to RAMP Lane 2.
 If you submit any new evidence here, your case will be thrown out.

 To appeal to the US Court of Appeals for Veterans Claims, submit a Notice of Appeal within 120 days of the BVA’s decision.
 If it is after the 120-day period, it is too late to submit an appeal.